Lennolium/PrivacyShield/README.md

 ## <ins>Features</ins>
 - __Optimized:__ The blocklists have 5 times fewer domains than all its aggregated and combined source lists, due to removed duplicates and junk.
 - __Any device:__ Compatible with all devices which support AdGuard, regardless of OS.
-- __Blockings:__ Strictly blocks `advertisements,analytics, malwares,ransomware,  scam, spams, spyware, telemetry & trackers` and prevents your system from connecting to them.
+- __Blockings:__ Strictly blocks `advertisements, analytics, malwares, ransomware, scam, spam, spyware, telemetry & trackers` and prevents your system from connecting to them.
 - __Page load time:__ Quicker loading and cleaner looking web pages with fewer distractions.
 - __Privacy:__ Helps to `increase` privacy by blocking online trackers.
 - __Efficient:__ Lower resource waste (bandwidth, CPU, memory, battery etc.).